Free Givitas Communities

 Members have found mentors, worked on practical ideas to close the wage gap, gotten advice on a range of challenges and opportunities facing women in the workplace.

-Members use the community to exchange best practices, policy templates, development strategies, recruiting and hiring, board dynamics, ethics, stakeholder, and programs.
+Members use the community to exchange best practices, policy templates, membership tactics, development strategies, recruiting and hiring, board dynamics, ethics, stakeholder, and programs.

 Originally founded at the 2018 SHRM Annual Conference, this group has grown to include thousands of human resource professionals at all levels from around the world.

 Members use the community to exchange best practices, policy templates, support on tricky personnel issues, and information on hiring.

 Teachers need more support than ever, and they need to be able to access it quickly and easily.
 We’ve set up a digital community where K-12 educators of color can exchange resources, ideas, tips, best practices and more.

 Please share with others in the community who could use a generous and giving network of this kind.
 It’s free.